Emily’s fight to live, and how she did it despite her obstacles, inspired thousands around the world.

-Donations made to the Emily Beazley’s Kures for Kids have funded four grants.
+Donations made to the Emily Beazley’s Kures for Kids Fund have funded four grants.
 Jing Fang M.D. was awarded a Research Grant to support her leukemia research at University of South Carolina in Columbia, SC.
-Rani George M.D., PH.D., MRCP was awarded a Research Grant to support her neuroblastoma research at Dana Farber Cancer Institute in Boston, MA.
+Rani George M.D., PH.D., MRCP was awarded a Research Grant to support her neuroblastoma research at Dana-Farber Cancer Institute in Boston, MA.
 Ryan Summers M.D. was awarded a St. Baldrick’s Fellow grant to support his leukemia research at Emory University affiliated with Aflac Cancer Center, Children’s Healthcare of Atlanta.
-Brigit Knoechel M.D., Ph.D. was awarded a St. Baldrick’s Scholar to support her T-cell acute lymphoblastic leukemia research at Dana-Farber Cancer Institute in Boston, MA.
+Birgit Knoechel M.D., Ph.D. was awarded an extension to her St. Baldrick’s Scholar grant to support her T-cell acute lymphoblastic leukemia research at Dana-Farber Cancer Institute in Boston, MA.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.

 These people make us smile - they’re the doers and money-raisers on behalf of Emily Beazley's Kures for Kids Fund.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.